yatingupta10/Facebook-Atomated-Liker/README.md

-Automated likes on posts on a particular fb page
+:thumbsup: Automated likes on posts of a particular fb page